timbermarijn/cEDH-BeNeLux-Rules-Addendum.github.io/docs/_posts/2025-05-04-multiplayer-addendum-infraction-procedure-guide.markdown

 * This will become a table of contents (this text will be scrapped).
 {:toc}

-**DISCLAIMER: This is an unofficial rules document written by an independent community.
-This is not official Wizards of the Coast documentation.**
+**DISCLAIMER: This rules document written by an independent community and is intended to be used as a modifcation to existing official Wizards of the Coast documentation.**

 ---